 Our stance on paying for plasma

 Canadian Blood Services does not pay donors for blood, plasma or any other kind of donation.
-Though we do receive plasma from paid donors in the United States, it has never been our practice, and it is not our plan to pay donors within Canada.
-We truly value and appreciate our donors who give of themselves to help patients in need.
-And we believe more Canadians will volunteer to do so — without the incentive of payment.
+Though we do receive finished products, which are derived from plasma collected in the United States where donors are paid, it has never been our practice to pay donors within Canada.
+We truly value and appreciate the countless donors who give of themselves to help patients in need.
+Under the right conditions, we believe more Canadians will volunteer to donate plasma, within our voluntary, unpaid system.

-We believe we can significantly increase our plasma collections through voluntary donations.
-We are counting on Canadians to help us get there, for all of the patients we serve.
+We are actively working to establish a collections model that can significantly increase our plasma collections through voluntary donations.
+We are counting on Canadians to help us get there, for all of the tens of thousands of patients we serve.

 Paying for blood donations is not in question

-It is important to distinguish plasma donation from blood donation, something many who have weighed into this issue have failed to do.
+It is important to distinguish plasma donation from blood donation, something many who have weighed in on this issue have failed to do.

-When a patient needs blood in Canada, it’s there because Canadian Blood Services collects it from an unpaid donor, processes it, ensures the product’s safety and quality and distributes it to hospitals.
+When a patient needs blood in Canada, it is there because Canadian Blood Services collects it from unpaid donors, processes it, and manages its safety quality and distribution to hospitals.
 None of the blood used for transfusions comes from paid donors.